DavidArmahJr/NFL-Player-Modeling-/README.md

 # NFL-Player-Modeling-

-Growing up, I loved playing sports and looking at Statistics.
-I've played Basketball ever since I was in Elementary School This project allows me to combine both aspects and utilize various Data Analysis/Science tools to combine both of my passions.
+Growing up, I loved playing sports.
+I played Basketball for my Highschool team and my Dad was the stat keeper.
+I would always ask him about different stats and who would do the best in our games.
+This was when my to love for data started to begin and how this project came to be.
+This Project allows me to combine both of my passions Data and Sports.